 This fermented fish consommé gets its intense flavour from a rich bone broth and a liquor made from boiling fermented fish.
 The clear broth packs a flavour punch that is sure to create some photo-worthy facial expressions.

 All about bún mắm

-Bún mắm (bun [as in bull] mum) is one of my favorite Vietnamese noodle dishes.
-Its origin is in the Mekong Delta, where fermented fish preparations are a specialty.
+Bún mắm (bun [as in bull] mum) is one of my favourite Vietnamese noodle dishes.
+Its origin is in the Mekong Delta, where fermented fish preparations are a speciality.
 As you can imagine, it has quite a distinctive character which puts some people off.
 The “muddy water” look of the fermented fish broth in many versions of bún mắm probably doesn’t help.

 Like ramen and phở, bún mắm is considered fast food.
 But what these dishes also have in common is that they take a lot of preparation, starting a day ahead.
 This is definitely not a weeknight recipe.
-But that pre-planning and extra effort pays off.
-These dishes, and this fermented fish consommé, taste like a lot of love has gone into their creation.
+But that pre-planning and extra effort pay off.
+These dishes and this fermented fish consommé taste like a lot of love has gone into their creation.